Sh0ckFR/InlineWhispers2/README.md

 * [@helpsystems](https://github.com/helpsystems) for the nanodump exemple
 * [@boku7](https://github.com/boku7) for his awesome work and his kindness
 * [@HackingDave](https://github.com/HackingDave) because he's the owner of a great DeLorean *vroom vroom*
+* The french Read The Fancy Manual community and the CyberThreatForce (@sigsegv_event and @CTFofficielFR)
 * All infosec enthusiasts who share their knowledge without looking down on other enthusiasts